 This Q&A reflects Jayne's time as Senior Director, Mobile Marketing and Growth at Electronic Arts.
-Currently, Jayne is VP of Growth at Dapper Labs.
+Currently, Jayne is Advisor at Jetson and The World POG Federation.

 Jayne Peressini is the Senior Director of Mobile Marketing and Growth at Electronic Arts.
 Jayne’s impressive career in digital marketing includes over eight years of driving growth at notable companies including DraftKings, MZ and Reddit.
 Her interest in mobile began at a young age when she first started porting mobile games in the pre-app store days.
 Jayne continues pursuing her passion in mobile by leading and managing user acquisition efforts at Electronic Arts.